philipd/r-n-r/draft.md

 The answer may depend greatly on which particular JavaScript engine your code ends up running on.
 About 20 years ago, Mozilla's engine implemented "arrays" with plain objects.
 In contrast, modern engines like Chrome's V8 achieve higher performance by inferring what kind of array you need and actually creating one in memory.
 So if you initialize an array that happens to contain nothing but integers, V8 will create an integer array.
 But if you add a floating-point number to the same array, V8 will make a new array to support the wider range of data types that you're storing.
 V8 also hides the fact that arrays in memory have a fixed size by creating new arrays behind the scenes whenever your data gets too big to fit, and even pre-emptively avoids this extra effort by routinely creating larger arrays than you actually ask for.

 If we implement linked lists in Javascript, we won't get these kinds of performance enhancements.
 So is it even worth it to try?
 I decided to find out myself.

+### Testing Data Insertion

-I created a [JavaScript class](https://github.com/philipd/linked-list) to implement a singly-linked list data structure, then ran it through various performance tests to compare it to JavaScript's built-in arrays.
+To test the performance of linked lists in JavaScript, I created a [JavaScript class](https://github.com/philipd/linked-list) to implement a singly-linked list data structure, then performed various tasks to compare it to JavaScript's built-in arrays.
 With an array containing a million randomly-generated strings, making a thousand additional insertions into the middle of the array took roughly 2 seconds.
 Performing the same number of insertions into a linked list of the same length took roughly 7 *milliseconds*.
+Wow!

 It's worth clarifying, however, that insertion into a linked list can be either time-consuming or practically instantaneous depending on what information you begin with.
 If you already have a reference to the location in memory where you want to insert your new element, insertion is a cinch, no matter the size of your list; just change a couple of reference pointers and you're done!
 But if you only know the *ordinal position* where you want to perform your insertion, then insertion can be time-consuming because you need to step through the list to find the appropriate location in memory.
 And the longer your list is, the longer it will take.